FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_6_Source_6_6_Source.md

 ![](include/SpatRevolution_UserGuide_-166.jpg)

 Any Source Parameter variables you adjust manually will assign that same setting on all selected sources in the group.
 A barycentric will then become practical to work from a center of mass perspective.
 For example, transformations like scaling, distance, rotation and directivity of the group is managed by Spat controlling each member of the group a barycentric relationship.
-Consider referring back to section 6.8 about groups in Rooms to read more about how they are represented.
+Consider referring to section [Barycentric groups](6_Spat_Environment_6_8_Barycentric_Groups_in_Rooms.md) about groups in Rooms to read more about how they are represented.

 ### Smart Property Filter

 This feature allows you to display one or several parameters for all the sources that are in the same Room.
 It is a useful feature for fast editing.
-Type "azimuth elevation distance " in the filter box for example, and you will see faders appear for only these properties, grouped for each of the sources as demonstrated in the following screenshot.
+Type "azimuth elevation distance" in the filter box for example, and you will see faders appear for only these properties, grouped for each of the sources as demonstrated in the following screenshot.

 ![](include/SpatRevolution_UserGuide_-168.jpg)